Olivina/toefl-schedule/speaking/口语第二轮-fiona笔记.md

 >
 > T: because I think they're interesting and meaningful.
 >
 > E: Since in this way, they can help me to keep track of / remind me of the past events/ help me to recall good memories in the future.
 I still keep an old photo of my wining the first prize in a singing competition.
-Whenever I see the picture, I can still recall the days that I prepared everyday like xxxx for a singing competition.
-It's really exciting and memorizing.
+Whenever I see the picture, I can still recall the days that I prepared everyday, spent more than 4 hours at school practicing singing and breathing, memorizing the lyrics [and stuff like that].
+>
+> xxxx for a singing competition.
+This experience is really exciting and means a lot to me.
+So I always keep them with me.